James Buchanan Biography

 Minister to Russia

-In the spring of 1833, Buchanan received word that his mother was seriously ill and he asked to be relieved of his duties in Russia.
-After learning on July 19 that his mother had died on May 14, Buchanan returned to the United States.
+In the spring of 1833, Buchanan received word that his mother was seriously ill, and he resigned his appointment in Russia.
+After learning on July 19, 1833, that his mother had died on May 14, Buchanan returned to the United States.
 He arrived in Philadelphia on November 24, 1833.

 On December 6, 1834, (before the popular election of U.S. Senators) the Pennsylvania State Legislature elected Buchanan to fill the vacancy caused by the resignation of William Wilkins in the U.S. Senate.
 Buchanan took his seat on December 15.
 Re-elected in 1837 and 1843, Buchanan served nearly ten years in the Senate in the 23rd through 28th Congresses, ending on March 5, 1845.

 During his long tenure in the Senate, Buchanan began receiving consideration within the Democratic Party as presidential material.
-At the 1844 Democratic National Convention, he received votes for the party’s presidential nomination on the first seven ballots before James K. Polk was ultimately selected.
+At the 1844 Democratic National Convention, he tallied more votes for the party’s presidential nomination on the first seven ballots before James K. Polk received the nomination.

 Secretary of State